Is one day enough for Barcelona?

 But trust me when I say nothing comes close to this Art Nouveau behemoth.
 This spiky UNESCO World Heritage Site designed by wonder-architect Antoni Gaudi is by far Barcelona’s most visited tourist destination.
 It’s so detailed that has been under construction for over 130 years.

 With over three million annual visitors the lines will stretch into the hours especially during summer.
-You’ve only got one day in Barcelona!
-Skip them buying your tickets in advance.

 Stop #2 – Passeig de Gracia (1.5 hours)